 Nothing increases your chances of recovering a lost deer more than using a tracking dog (and if it’s not legal in your state, raise hell until it is).
 Thanks to resources like the UBT—as well as other websites and social media groups where trackers collaborate—it’s easier than ever to locate a dog when you need one.

 Of course, you could train your own tracking dog too.
 Even though I’m not a “dog guy,” I’ve found tracking with Levee to be extremely rewarding.
+And learning how to train a blood tracking dog turned out to be quite simple.
 Before last deer season, I spent summer evenings setting mock blood trails and working him on a 30-foot leash.
 On the evening of the archery opener, I shot a doe and put him on the first droplets of blood at the hit site an hour later.
 It was an easy track, and Levee found the dead deer in less than a minute.
 By the end of the season, he had followed 11 real trails and recovered nine deer.

-As Texans usually do, Coker “knew a guy,” and called him right away.
+My guide Coker “knew a guy,” as Texans usually do, and called him right away.
 Robbie Hurt and his wife, Cynthia, arrived within a couple of hours with snake boots, reassuring smiles, and two mountain cur–Walker hound mixed breeds fitted with GPS tracking collars.